 What is a student union?

 Student unions monitor and participate in the planning of education given at the university.
-It is usually divided into blocks of educational matters (quality of education, orientation, teaching practice, content, coordination) and social matters (housing, health services, library and computer resources, working environment).
+It is usually divided into educational matters (quality of education, orientation, teaching practice, content, coordination) and social matters (housing, health services, library and computer resources, working environment).

 NTK works for you to: